/

 3.9.
 Vanilla Almond Milk

-If you have any vanilla-flavored almond or soy milk on hand, you can use that in place of the vanilla.
-The vanilla flavor will come through, and the minimal amount of milk will not affect the recipe.
+If you have any vanilla-flavored almond or soy milk on hand, you can use that instead of the vanilla.
+The vanilla flavor will come through, and the minimal milk will not affect the recipe.
 It is a great substitute for vanilla extract.
-Vanilla almond milk is something I always have on hand, and it also works well as a vanilla extract substitute.
+Vanilla almond milk is something you should always have on hand, and it also works well as a vanilla extract substitute.

 3.10.
 Vanilla Beans